henryjameslau/henryjameslau.github.io/_drafts/YYYY-MM-DD-accessible-colour-palettes.md

 A alternative way of thinking about colour instead of RGB is Hue, Chroma, and Luminance (HCL).
 The advantages of using HCL is that it takes into account the way the human eye perceives colour.

-Hue is the shade (red,green,blue), Chroma is a bit like saturation but takes into account the colour of illumination.
+Hue is the shade (red,green,blue), Chroma is the richness of colour (it's a bit like saturation but takes into account the colour of other white objects).
 Luminance is the perceived brightness of that colour.

 Whereas RGB could be imagined as a cubic colour space with each dimension going from 0 to 255.
 HCL works in a cylindrical colour space.
 Hue ranges from 0-360°.
+Chroma start at 0 but the maximum can vary with hue and luminance.
+Luminance is from 0 to 100.

 Luminance is dependent on hue and chroma.